amiller8045/azure-network-protocols/README.md

 ![1 rule](https://github.com/user-attachments/assets/bfb20be2-67c3-469c-a5a8-ac2f2324610e)

-- New Rule**
+- New Rule

 ![image](https://github.com/user-attachments/assets/419577d2-c2bf-4370-8e90-4dbd1f641433)

-- Back in Powershell press enter and look for "Request Timed Out".**
+- Back in Powershell press enter and look for "Request Timed Out

-- Back in Wireshark now you will only see requests from the windows-vm.**
+- Back in Wireshark now you will only see requests from the windows-vm

-Since we stopped all incoming ICMP traffic for the linux-vm, our windows-vm can't ping it.
+Since we stopped all incoming ICMP traffic for the linux-vm, our windows-vm can't communicate with it.

 ![ping stop](https://github.com/user-attachments/assets/37b12538-2268-49a9-ab50-99c66ffc3cb5)

-- Re-enable ICMP Traffic for linux-vm.**
+- Re-enable ICMP Traffic for linux-vm

-- Simply delete the new rule we create for ICMP**
+- Simply delete the new rule we create for ICMP

 ![image](https://github.com/user-attachments/assets/ee7b6882-8769-4eea-9cc9-0dccd34c72b3)

-- Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working)**
+- Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working)

 Once the Azure resource manager recognizes the rule has been deleted, the traffic will resume.

 ![ping return](https://github.com/user-attachments/assets/396892e1-007d-4b59-b380-6acec49831a2)

-- Stop Ping**
+- Stop Ping

 **Control + C**